Conditions

 Pectus Excavatum

 Pectus excavatum, a condition characterised by inward displacement of the sternum and ribs, is a common deformity that affects both children and adults.
-While traditional surgical approaches for correcting the condition involve large incisions and extensive tissue dissection, minimally-invasive techniques at Neumark Surgery offer the potential for correction of the deformity with smaller incisions and minimal tissue disruption, minimising recovery time and surgical complications.
+While traditional surgical approaches for correcting the condition involve large incisions and extensive tissue dissection, minimally invasive techniques at Neumark Lung & Chest Surgery Centr offer the potential for correction of the deformity with smaller incisions and minimal tissue disruption, minimising recovery time and surgical complications.